-- 2 cups cooked brown rice, I used 1 bag of Trader Joe's frozen brown rice
+- 2 cups cooked brown rice, I love Trader Joe's frozen brown rice

 - Crack the eggs into a small bowl and beat them together.

-- Heat a large skillet over medium-high heat with nonstick spray or drizzle of olive oil.
-Cook eggs for 1 minute, stirring occasionally.
+- Heat a large saute pan over medium-high heat with nonstick spray or drizzle of olive oil.
+Cook the whisked eggs for about 1 minute until scrambled, stirring occasionally.
 Transfer soft scrambled eggs to a separate plate.

-- Add in cauliflower rice, salt, and pepper.
-Cook for 5 minutes and stir until heated through.
+- Add broccoli florets, peas, cauliflower rice, and black pepper.
+Cook for 2 – 3 minutes until heated through.

 - Add in cooked brown rice, soy sauce, sesame oil, and scrambled eggs.
-If there are large clumps of rice, break them apart with spatula.
-Add in green onions.
+Cook for 1-2 minutes to heat through.
+If there are large clumps of rice, break them apart with your spatula.

 Sharing is caring!